-The Government of India has recently rolled out E20 petrol across the country.
+The Government of India has recently rolled out E20 petrol nationwide.
 This new fuel contains 80% petrol and 20% ethanol.
-At first glance, this move seems beneficial for the environment and economy, but the question for vehicle owners is whether E20 petrol is good for their vehicles or will cause trouble.
-Let us know in detail in this article what the reality of E20 petrol is.
+At first glance, this move seems beneficial for the environment and economy, but the question for vehicle owners is whether E20 petrol is suitable for their vehicles or will cause trouble.
+Let us explain in detail in this article what E20 petrol is.

 What is E20 Petrol Reality and the Indian Government

 Ethanol is a type of alcohol that is made from crops like sugar, sugarcane, maize, and rice.
-In common language, this is the same substance that is also found in alcohol.
-When it is mixed with petrol, it acts like a biofuel.
+In everyday language, this is the same substance that is also found in alcohol.
+When mixed with petrol, it behaves like a biofuel.

 Some of the benefits of ethanol are: